gary-loayza/HicklesClassroom/README.md

     $ ls

 for mac.
-You will see everything from the beginning
+You will see something like this:

- Start.py

-to the end of our progress
+      $ ls

- Final.py
+         Final.py  guessTheNumber.py  Second.py  Start.py

 You can have fun making changes to guessTheNumber.py so that it looks like Second.py or even Final.py and you can play your version with